 What Is A Virtual Assistant?

-Although this industry is growing by leaps and bounds there are still plenty of people who don’t really understand what a virtual assistant is or how they can play a vital role in supporting small businesses — both online and the traditional brick and mortar version.
-A quick search online for virtual assistant jobs will demonstrate the vast potential of the industry.
+Although this industry is growing by leaps and bounds there are still plenty of people who don’t really understand what a Virtual Assistant is or how they can play a vital role in supporting small businesses — both online and traditional brick and mortar ones.

 Many people look at VAs as little more than executive or personal assistants.
 But there’s much more to it than that!
 It’s true that there’s a wide range of services and skill levels involved in VA work, including performing some of the “traditional” remote administrative assistant tasks.

 The list of services that a VA can offer is amazingly diverse.
-Essentially, there’s something for everyone when it comes to providing virtual assistance!
+Essentially, there’s something for everyone when it comes to providing Virtual Assistant services!

-Getting back to exactly what a VA is, though, based on our experience we typically use this definition:
+Getting back to exactly what a VA is, though, based on my experience I stand by this definition:

 A Virtual Assistant is anyone who offers services to other business owners from afar in exchange for an agreed-upon fee.

 Pretty simple right?
-As you read through this post, you’ll quickly begin to understand why we use such a broad definition.
+As you read through this post, you’ll quickly begin to understand why I decided to create such a broad definition.

 What Services Does a Virtual Assistant Provide?

-One of the most common questions we’re asked is, what kinds of services can a VA offer?
-In reality, there’s no cut-and-dry list because a virtual assistant can fulfill just about any need a business has.
+One of the most common questions I’m asked is, what kinds of services can a VA offer?
+In reality, there’s no cut-and-dry list because really, a Virtual Assistant can fulfill just about any need a business has.